Danish Zehen Death: Danish’s Brother Undergoing Treatment; Vikas Leaves KKK Press Conference Mid-Way

 A police official told PTI that Danish was driving back to Navi Mumbai after attending a wedding in Kurla when he lost control of his car and it hit a roadside wall around 12.30 am.

-Danish Brother Is Undergoing Treatment
+Danish’s Brother Is Undergoing Treatment

 Danish was rushed to a nearby hospital but succumbed to his injuries.
 Apparently, Zehen's brother was also travelling with him.
 He sustained injuries and is undergoing treatment.